mcustiel/phiremock-client/README.md

     )->withPriority(5)
 );
 ```
+This code is equivalent to the one in the previous example.

+You can see the list of shortcuts here: https://github.com/mcustiel/phiremock-client/blob/master/src/helper_functions.php

 ### Listing created expectations
 The `listExpecatations` method returns an array of instances of the Expectation class containing all the current expectations checked by Phiremock Server.